MosheWorld/Teacher-Student-Backend/README.md

-# Teacher-Student-Backend
+# Back end
-Backend source code for StudyHub application, The application in NodeJS with MongoDB database connection and written in TS &amp; JS.
+Back end source code for StudyHub server, The server in NodeJS with MongoDB database connection and written in TS &amp; JS.

 Written in:
 - NodeJS.